mknazir/mknazir/README.md

 # 💫 About Me:

+## 📝 Summary
+Hi, I'm **MD Kaif Ali**, a software engineer passionate about building impactful solutions and driving innovation in the tech industry.
+With a focus on continuous improvement and a deep interest in solving real-world problems, I strive to create meaningful contributions through my work.

+I believe in the power of technology to transform lives and am committed to growing both personally and professionally.
+My journey is defined by a desire to learn, adapt, and stay ahead in a constantly evolving field.
+I thrive in collaborative environments that encourage creativity and challenge me to think critically.

+I look forward to opportunities that enable me to make a positive impact and leave a lasting impression in the technology space.

+---

 🎓 **Education**:
 - **Jamia Millia Islamia (B.Tech in Mechanical Engineering)**
   - C.G.P.A: 8.6 (Sep 2019 – May 2023)